- Article (1) Definitions

 4. The Disciplinary Board may proceed with the disciplinary action in the event that the Private Notary concerned fails to attend the Disciplinary Board's hearings without any acceptable excuse.

-Article (38) Disciplinary Board's Hearings and Challenging its Judgments
+Article (38) Disciplinary Board's Hearings and Challenging Its Judgments

 2. The Private Notary shall appear in person before the Disciplinary Board, and may submit his defense in writing or engage a lawyer.